Pullbacks

 Every diagram indexing a pushout is naturally isomorphic (actually, equal) to a span

-A pullback cone is just a cone on the cospan formed by two morphisms f : X ⟶ Z
+A pullback cone is just a cone on the cospan formed by two morphisms f : X ⟶ Z and

-g : Y ⟶ Z
+g : Y ⟶ Z.

 The first projection of a pullback cone.